zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 ```

 The `save()` method does not return a value, but we can query the database table
 and create a list from the result.
-Execute this code in `pdb`:
+Execute this code:

 ```py
 ipdb> departments = CURSOR.execute('SELECT * FROM departments')